hu-zza/Clim/README.md

 - Help
 - Exit

 The last two are leaves and set with function references.
-Without examining *Console::help* and *Console::exit*
-we can assume this two do their job and return with 0.
-(So the menu will navigate to the first *(index: 0)* node
-from the nodes set by links argument at function `setLeaf`.
-This is the node *Double-decker* in both cases,
-in other words the menu stays at the current, initial position.)
+It's OK.
 However *Date & Time* is a node.
 If we choose this one, the menu navigates to it without any extra job.

 In this case there is three additional choice:
 - **Date** *(links: "Double-decker" and "Date & Time" by `setLeaf`)*
 - **Time** *(links: "Double-decker" and "Date & Time" by `setLeaf`)*